A History of Memphis’ Most Maligned Street

 ~The Commercial Appeal, August 21, 1963

 This naming association would seem logical enough, and the most definitive evidence we’ve seen so far of the origins of the Union name; however, we recall that our research has shown that Jackson had only passing involvement with the founding of Memphis, and no involvement at all in the actual planning.
-Therefore, the editors of this anthology remain not entirely convinced that this reference proves beyond a shadow of a doubt the naming of Union Avenue.
+Therefore, the editors of this anthology remain not entirely convinced that this reference proves beyond a shadow of a doubt the roots of the naming of Union Avenue.
 The myths live on, for now. (updated Jan.
 18, 2021)

 A City Charter, At Last